msaakaash/customer-sales-forecasting/README.md

-# Customer Sales Forecasting & Churn Prediction
+# Customer Sales Forecasting and Churn Prediction

 A full-stack data science project that forecasts customer sales and predicts churn using machine learning, visual analytics, and interactive dashboards.
 This project is containerized with Docker and production-ready with a REST API built using FastAPI.